greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 These are limitations for functions defined with the `EXECUTE ON MASTER` or `EXECUTE ON ALL SEGMENTS` attribute:

--   The function must be a set-returning function.
+-   The function must be a set-returning function (This restriction only applies on the functions defined with `EXECUTE ON ALL SEGMENTS` attribute).
 -   The function cannot be in the `FROM` clause of a query.
 -   The function cannot be in the `SELECT` list of a query with a `FROM` clause.
 -   A query that includes the function falls back from GPORCA to the Postgres Planner.